-Although the varied skills and experiences of global teams can make for a vibrant and highly capable business unit; bringing together different ages, different upbringings and different sociological influences can also conspire to create a team which finds it hard to understand each other.
-This is something I call ‘diversity tension’ in my book Global Leadership: the Next Generation.
+Although the varied skills and experiences of global teams can make for a vibrant and highly capable business unit; bringing together different ages, different upbringings and different sociological influences can also conspire to create a team that finds it hard to understand each other.
+This is something I call ‘diversity tension’ in my book Global Leadership: The Next Generation.

 I often find myself speaking on the subject of ‘appreciating diversity’ – which is the natural antidote to diversity tension – and the need to take a deeper look at the actions of the people you are working with.

 At one recent global conference, I was giving a keynote on how to build a global coaching culture.
 I was sharing the typical characteristics of different generations of employees and remarking on how different generations are often unable to appreciate the positives of each other and how important it is to understand and value colleagues of different generations for their contributions – however different to your own.

 I was considering the impact that upbringing has on Generation X and Y employees compared to their parents in the Baby Boomer generation.
 Although, in many respects, the emerging generations are perhaps more naturally suited to global leadership, due to the impact of technology on their awareness of other cultures, music, news, and lifestyles; different cultural forces in their upbringing still create differences in working style that the global leader must take the time to understand.

 For example, during the speech, I talked about the impact that China’s one-child policy has had on a generation of employees.
 Known as ‘Little Emperors and Empresses”, what impact does the focused attention and resources they have enjoyed from their parents and grandparents mean for them as employees?
 Does it make them individualistic?
 Or does it make them privileged with expectations that can’t be met?